 The internet makes it easy to bully people anonymously, sometimes in virtual mobs.
 Over one in five 12 to 20-year-olds get bullied on Instagram, according to a 2017 survey by Ditch the Label, an anti-bullying nonprofit group.

 Some cyberbullies create new Instagram accounts to publicly trash their victims.
 Here, they may share the victims’ secrets, humiliating photos, or people’s mean comments about them.
+Luckily, it’s easy to manage comments on Instagram: here’s how.

 In addition to this and direct harassment, there’s an especially damaging method of harassment called doxing, in which the abuser finds and publishes someone’s personal information for all the world to see, often encouraging mobs of strangers to harass the victim or call their employer.